build2/cxx20-modules-examples/README.md

 # C++20 Modules Examples

 NOTE: this `named-only-import-std` branch contains a subset of examples found in the `master` branch.
-It doesn't contain examples of header units and examples of named modules have been modified to `import std` instead of `import` headers (see also `named-only` branch which rather `#include`s headers).
+It doesn't contain examples of header units and examples of named modules have been modified to `import std` instead of `import` headers (see also the `named-only` branch which rather `#include`s headers).

 This repository contains a number of examples that demonstrate various C++20